George IV: Declining health and death

-At about three in the morning of 26 June 1830 at Windsor Castle, George awoke and passed a bowel movement – "a large evacuation mix'd with blood".
+At about three in the morning of 26 June 1830 at Windsor Castle, George awoke and passed a bowel movement—"a large evacuation mix'd with blood".
 He then sent for Halford, allegedly calling to his servants "Sir Henry!
 Sir Henry!
 Fetch him; this is death!"
 Accounts of George's final moments and last words vary.
 According to Halford, following his arrival and that of Sir William Knighton, the King's "lips grew livid, and he dropped his head on the page's shoulder ...
 I was up the stairs in five minutes, and he died but eight minutes afterwards."
 Other accounts state the King placed his hands on his stomach and said "Surely, this must be death", or that he called out "Good God, what is this?", clasped his page's hand, and said "my boy, this is death".
-George died at 3:15 a.m.
+George died at 3:15 am.
 An autopsy conducted by his physicians revealed George had died from upper gastrointestinal bleeding resulting from the rupture of a blood vessel in his stomach.
 A large tumour "the size of an orange" was found attached to his bladder; his heart was enlarged, had heavily calcified valves and was surrounded by a large fat deposit.
 The King was buried in St George's Chapel, Windsor Castle, on 15 July.

 Legacy

 George's only legitimate child, Charlotte, had died from post-partum complications in 1817, after delivering a stillborn son.
-George III's second son, Prince Frederick, Duke of York and Albany, had died childless in 1827, so the throne passed to the third son of George III, Prince William, Duke of Clarence, who reigned as William IV.
+George III's second son, Frederick, Duke of York and Albany, had died childless in 1827, so the throne passed to the third son of George III, William, Duke of Clarence, who reigned as William IV.

 George was described as the "First Gentleman of England" on account of his style and manners.
 He was bright, clever, and knowledgeable, but his laziness and gluttony led him to squander much of his talent.
 The Times wrote that he would always prefer "a girl and a bottle to politics and a sermon".

 The Regency period saw a shift in fashion that was largely determined by George.
 After political opponents put a tax on wig powder, he abandoned wearing a powdered wig in favour of natural hair.
 He wore darker colours than had been previously fashionable as they helped to disguise his size, favoured pantaloons and trousers over knee breeches because they were looser, and popularised a high collar with neck cloth because it hid his double chin.
 His visit to Scotland in 1822 led to the revival, if not the creation, of Scottish tartan dress as it is known today.